contextmachine/mmcore/Writerside/topics/Polyline.md

 1. `PolyLine`: Represents a polyline in a 3D space.
 Provides methods for evaluating the polyline at specific parameter values, adding chamfers to corners of the polyline, and accessing the corners of the polyline.

-2. `PolyCurve`: Represents a sequence of connected curve segments.
-Allows operations like evaluating points along its length, inserting new corners, and accessing the corners of the polyline.

----